 Here is the link to the TTWG homepage:

-(Agendas, materials and video recordings of prior TrashTalk meetings are available on this site, though it has been our experience that this site is not always kept up to date.)
+(Agendas, materials, calendars and video recordings of prior TrashTalk meetings are available on this site, though it has been our experience that it is difficult to navigate.)

 Oregon’s new Plastic Pollution and Recycling Modernization Act: